Edited by: Esther Odilia Breuer, Eva Lindgren, Anat Stavans, Elke Van Steendam

 Part 2: Formal Education Framework: Multilingual Literacy in Classroom Practices

-- Ulrike Jessner, Emese Malzer-Papp, Elisabeth Allgäuer-Hackl: Paving a New Way to Literacy Development in Migrant Children: A DMM Perspective
+- Ulrike Jessner, Emese Malzer-Papp, Elisabeth Allgäuer-Hackl: Paving a New Way to Literacy Development in Multilingual Children: A DMM Perspective

 - Malgorzata Machowska-Kosciak: "He Just Does Not Write Enough For It"- Literacy Practices Among Polish Adolescents in Ireland

 - Åsa Wedin: Construction of Identities in Diverse Classrooms: Writing Identity Texts in Grade Five

 Part 3: Formal Education Framework: Technology-Driven Multilingual Literacy in School

 - Sílvia Melo-Pfeifer: Developing Multiliteracies in Online Multilingual Interactions: The Example of Chat-Room Conversations in Romance Languages